Approximation and exact penalization in simple bilevel variational problems: Numerical results

 in order to guarantee a lower bound $l$ on the dimension of the solution set of the lower problem.
-The matrix $M \in \mathbb{R}^{(n-l)\times (n-l)}$ is nonsymmetric and positive definite, while $\alpha_i$ and $\beta_i$ are taken positive so that $G$ is monotone.
+The matrix $M \in \mathbb{R}^{(n-l)\times (n-l)}$ is non symmetric and positive definite, while $\alpha_i$ and $\beta_i$ are taken positive so that $G$ is monotone.

 The coefficients $M,\alpha,\beta,b$ were randomly generated and scaled to control the Lipschitz constant $L$ of $G$.
 The starting cutting point $y_0$ was taken randomly inside the set $C$.
 Three types of sets $C$ were considered: the unitary cube, sphere and simplex.
 The parameter $\sigma$, which regulates the rate at which the penalty parameter grows, had a value of $1.2$, while the starting penalty parameter $\rho_0$ was set at $1$.